Vizzuality/vizzuality/content/team/alicia-arenzana.md

 ---
 name:       Alicia Arenzana
 position:   Data Scientist
-phrase:     Data is the new oil?
-No: Data is the new soil.
+phrase:     "Data is the new oil?
+No, Data is the new soil."
-twitter:    @AAGyM
+twitter:
 linkedin:
 email:      alicia.arenzana@vizzuality.com
 photo:      alicia.png